large-scale-gxe-methods/GEM/README.md

 rsID      - The reference SNP ID number.
 (BGEN only) CHR       - The chromosome of the SNP.
 POS       - The physical position of the SNP.
-Allele1   - The first allele in the BGEN file.
+Non_Effect_Allele - The allele not counted for in association testing.
-Allele2   - The second allele in the BGEN file that is counted in association testing.
+Effect_Allele - The allele that is counted in association testing.
 N_samples - The number of samples without missing genotypes.
 AF        - The allele frequency of the second allele in the BGEN file.